FireEndymion235/Dog-Head-OS/README.en.md

-# Doghead OS
+# DogHead OS
+### P series

 #### Introduction
-Dog Head OS entertainment operating system, is Xiaoqing big yy Dog head OS development team based on PPT+ (.ppsx show) kernel entertainment operating system (the future may consider using C, YiYuYan or Java to edit), I hope you give a lot of tips, support us, thank you!
+DogHead OS entertainment operating system, is DogHead OS Development Team based on PPT+ (.ppsx show) kernel entertainment operating system (the future may consider using C, YiYuYan or Java to edit), And Xiaoqing has no direct relationship.
+I hope you give a lot of tips, support us, thank you!
 ![appreciate pictures](7ffc2ed55b1b711adf9c12a0854ea08.jpg)

 #### download
-See the Wiki for details.
+Download from a release.
+The latest version is P31.0.

 #### installation tutorial